 The exhibition also includes the recent addition of the Smith collection of funerary objects, including coffin masks, figurines, and mummified falcons.
 Seven painted wooden coffins are currently on display.
 The most extraordinary of these is an extremely rare Ptolemaic child’s coffin—only six others are known to exist worldwide.
 Because of the expense of mummification, children were rarely mummified for the afterlife.
 This young girl's coffin is a cultural treasure reflecting the devotion ancient Egyptians had to their religious customs and beliefs.

 Two authentic Egyptian mummies, on loan from the Los Angeles County Natural History Museum, are also featured in the exhibition.
-CAT scans and x-rays on display provide an inside look at what can be learned from mummies without unwrapping or damaging their remains.
+Images of CAT scans and x-rays on display provide an inside look at what can be learned from mummies without unwrapping or damaging their remains.
 Visit our exhibition to investigate the mystery of our headless mummy and to explore the glory of this great civilization.

 *Please note: Several of our mummies and shrunken heads are currently off display in this gallery; however, the rare child sarcophagus, other mummies, and many beautiful artifacts are still on display throughout the gallery.